The 12 Archetypes

 Goals:

-To prove their worth through courageous acts, and Noble Deeds.
+To prove they're worth through courageous acts, and Noble Deeds.
 The Hero desires to make a difference in the world, and leave a lasting mark on history

 Fears: